pantheon-systems/drush-config-workflow/INSTALL.md

 git push origin master
 ```

-6. Clone the "test" Drupal site to a "dev" Drupal site
+vi.
+Clone the "test" Drupal site to a "dev" Drupal site
 ```
 git clone /path/to/git/repo /path/to/dev/drupal/site
 ```
-7. Configure your "dev" site's settings.php file
+vii.
+Configure your "dev" site's settings.php file

 Edit the "Databases" record in your dev site's .settings.php file and give the dev site its own local database.
 Make sure that you create the sql database (e.g. via `drush sql-create`).